cnorick/curse-of-strahd-notes/Characters/Ismark Kolyanovich.md

 	- The book says he agrees to go if the party takes Ireena to somewhere safe first
 	- The excuse can be that since his father is dead, someone needs to govern
 - If a player dies, an option would be to let them play Ismark
+	- For ambitious players, I can hand him over to play as well as their own character

 ## What They Know
 [[Barovian Lore]]